AliGalal2005/xTextHandler/README.md

 1. Install Xcode 8
 2. Build & Run
 3. Choose Xcode to debug
-4. Select text you want
+4. Select text
-5. Find extension in Editor menu
+5. Open Editor menu to find extensions
 6. You can set a shortcut for each extension

 # Tips